coderschool/ftw_lecture_notes/HTML_CSS/intro_html.md

 3. Within the `html` element, the document is divided into a `head` and a `body`.
 The `head` element contains elements that pertain to the document that are not rendered as part of the content, such as its title, style sheets, scripts, and metadata.

 4. **meta elements** provide document metadata, information about the document.
-In this case, it specifies the character encoding (a standardized collection of letters, numbers, and symbols) used in the document as Unicode version UTF-8 (see the sidebar "Introducing Unicode").
+In this case, it specifies the character encoding (a standardized collection of letters, numbers, and symbols) used in the document as Unicode version UTF-8.

 5. The `title` element is required in the `head`.
 Every document must contain a descriptive title.